Founding generation · Formation stage

 Civic contribution

 A constitutional movement grows through the quality of its people and the seriousness of its culture.
-What members bring simply by being thoughtful, engaged, and honest participants is worth more than any single contribution.
+What members bring simply by being thoughtful, engaged, and honest participants matters.

 • Participate in founding consultations